-The Fund's strategy primarily relies on proprietary statistical analyses of the volatility of the VIX Index.
+The Fund's strategy primarily relies on proprietary statistical analyses of the VIX Index and VIX futures markets.
 Thompson Capital Management LLC ("Thompson Capital") developed, owns, and maintains these statistical analyses.
 Little Harbor Advisors, LLC, the Fund's investment adviser (the "Adviser"), has an exclusive license to employ the Thompson Capital statistical analyses.
 Portfolio net exposure is based on a proprietary process to quantify market risk by comparing volatility expectations across various time frames, as expressed by 30-day and 90-day implied volatility indexes and VIX futures.
-In general, a "long volatility" environment is one in which near-term volatility expectations are above longer-term volatility expectations.
-Similarly, a "short volatility" environment is characterized by lower near-term volatility expectations relative to longer-term expectations.

-Each day, the portfolio managers use a statistical method of analysis seeking to estimate the direction and magnitude of U.S. equity market volatility based on the movement of the VIX Index, which utilizes real-time prices of options on the S&P 500 to reflect investors' consensus view of future (30-day) expected stock market implied volatility.
-Such estimates are used by the Fund's portfolio managers to determine the Fund's S&P 500 exposure and the extent to which VIX-linked instruments, if any, will be used to hedge the S&P 500 exposure.
+In general, a "hedge on" environment is one in which near-term volatility expectations are above longer-term volatility expectations.
+Similarly, a "hedge off" environment is characterized by lower near-term volatility expectations relative to longer-term expectations.
+Each day, the portfolio managers use this analysis to determine the Fund's S&P 500 exposure and the extent to which VIX-linked instruments, if any, will be used to hedge the S&P 500 exposure.
 Based on the direction and strength of signals from the portfolio managers' analysis, they determine on a discretionary basis in which instrument(s) to invest.

-The Fund may invest in derivative instruments, consisting of options (including covered call options and long calls and/or puts) or futures contracts, to gain long exposure to the S&P 500.
+The Fund may invest in derivative instruments, consisting of options (including covered call options and long calls and/or puts) or futures contracts, to gain exposure to the S&P 500.
 The Fund may also seek long exposure to the VIX Index by investing in VIX Index-linked ETFs and/or options.
 Specifically, the Fund may invest in ETFs or derivative instruments linked to the returns of the S&P 500 (including covered call options) or in VIX Index options.
 A futures contract is a standardized agreement to buy or sell a specific quantity of an underlying instrument (e.g., the S&P 500) at a specific price at a specific future time.
 Investments in derivative instruments, such as futures contracts, have the economic effect of creating financial leverage in the Fund's portfolio because such investments may give rise to losses that exceed the amount the Fund has invested in those instruments.
 Financial leverage will magnify, sometimes significantly, the Fund's exposure to any increase or decrease in prices associated with a particular instrument resulting in increased volatility in the value of the Fund's portfolio.
 The Fund's strategy may result in returns for a single day or longer periods of time that are significantly higher or lower than the returns of the S&P 500.